apache/spark/docs/cloud-integration.md

 ### Important: Cloud Object Stores are Not Real Filesystems

-While the stores appear to be filesystems, underneath they are still object stores, [and the difference is significant](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/filesystem/introduction.html)
+While the stores appear to be filesystems, underneath they are still object stores, [and the difference is significant](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/filesystem/introduction.html)

 They cannot be used as a direct replacement for a cluster filesystem such as HDFS *except where this is explicitly stated*.

-Key differences are
+Key differences are:

 * Changes to stored objects may not be immediately visible, both in directory listings and actual data access.
 * The means by which directories are emulated may make working with them slow.
 * Rename operations may be very slow and, on failure, leave the store in an unknown state.
 * Seeking within a file may require new HTTP calls, hurting performance.

-How does affect Spark?
+How does this affect Spark?

 1. Reading and writing data can be significantly slower than working with a normal filesystem.
 1. Some directory structures may be very inefficient to scan during query split calculation.